ismaelrumzan/typescript-issue/content/en/legal/terms.md

 ## § 5.
 Warranty

 According to the state of the art, it is not possible to exclude errors in software under all application conditions.
-However, Digital Hotel guarantees that the software named at www.digital-hotel.net can be used in principle.
+However, oktus guarantees that the software named at oktus.io can be used in principle.
 The limitation period is one year.

-Errors in the software and the associated documentation will be eliminated by Digital Hotel free of charge within a reasonable period of time.
+Errors in the software and the associated documentation will be eliminated by oktus free of charge within a reasonable period of time.
 The prerequisite for this fault rectification claim is that the fault can be reproduced.
-In order to fulfill the warranty obligation, Digital Hotel can either improve or replace it at its own discretion.
-In particular, Digital Hotel can provide the customer with a new version of the software to meet the warranty obligation.
-It is equivalent to troubleshooting if Digital Hotel provides an alternative solution to the faulty function that allows the customer to use it in accordance with the contract.
+In order to fulfill the warranty obligation, oktus can either improve or replace it at its own discretion.
+In particular, oktus can provide the customer with a new version of the software to meet the warranty obligation.
+It is equivalent to troubleshooting if oktus provides an alternative solution to the faulty function that allows the customer to use it in accordance with the contract.

 The warranty claims are excluded if the software is not used in accordance with the contract.
 Furthermore, the warranty claims are excluded if the customer makes changes or extensions to the software named in the contract, unless the customer can prove that the errors are not causally related to the changes or extensions.

-If a major program error is not corrected by Digital Hotel in accordance with the stated conditions, the customer can request a reduction in the monthly SaaS fee.
-Digital Hotel has the same right if it is not possible to correct the error with reasonable effort.
-If, in the course of troubleshooting, it turns out that the problems are due to operating errors or improper use by the customer, Digital Hotel can demand reasonable compensation for the effort incurred.
+If a major program error is not corrected by oktus in accordance with the stated conditions, the customer can request a reduction in the monthly SaaS fee. oktus has the same right if it is not possible to correct the error with reasonable effort.
+If, in the course of troubleshooting, it turns out that the problems are due to operating errors or improper use by the customer, oktus can demand reasonable compensation for the effort incurred.

-Digital Hotel does not guarantee that the software specified in the contract will meet the customer's individual requirements.
+oktus does not guarantee that the software specified in the contract will meet the customer's individual requirements.
 This applies in particular to failure to achieve the desired economic success.
-Warranty claims against Digital Hotel are only available to the direct customer and cannot be assigned.
+Warranty claims against oktus are only available to the direct customer and cannot be assigned.

 ## § 6.
 Limitation of Liability

-In any case, the contractual and tortious liability of Digital Hotel is limited to EUR 500,000 for personal injury, to EUR 100,000 for financial, property and operational damage and to EUR 50,000 for loss of data, with the exception of intent and gross negligence.
+In any case, the contractual and tortious liability of oktus is limited to EUR 500,000 for personal injury, to EUR 100,000 for financial, property and operational damage and to EUR 50,000 for loss of data, with the exception of intent and gross negligence.
 Liability for lost profit is excluded.

-Digital Hotel assumes no liability for disruptions to telecommunications connections, for disruptions on cable routes within the Internet, in the event of force majeure, if third parties or the customer himself are to blame.
-Digital Hotel assumes no liability for damage that occurs if the customer passes on passwords or user IDs to unauthorized persons.
+oktus assumes no liability for disruptions to telecommunications connections, for disruptions on cable routes within the Internet, in the event of force majeure, if third parties or the customer himself are to blame. oktus assumes no liability for damage that occurs if the customer passes on passwords or user IDs to unauthorized persons.

 ## § 7.
 Remuneration